Anmol2001/Chatbot-project/README.md

 This repository contains the implementation of the chatbot project by ALPHA Team under a competition conducted by Programming Club IIT Mandi.
 The flowchart below will give you a brief insight and layout of the project.
 ![FLOWCHART](Flowchart%20of%20Project.png)

-# Text Preprocessing
-To use the text on models it is necessary to preprocess it to remove the unnecessary things.Firstly we remove the special characters which are not relevant for us except '/' and '-'.
-Secondly we remove the stop words like [ ‘is’, ‘s’, ‘am’, ‘or’, ‘who’, ‘as’, ‘from’] which are not related to context of the sentence.
-Then our foucus goes on Lemmatization which changes the word into its base form like various forms of word into its simple form and plural forms into singular form.
-Now the data is ready to go for training.
 # Intent Recogniser
 The main concept used here is **TF-IDF Vectorization**.
 It means Term frequency and Inverse Document Frequency Vectorization.
 First of all it builds a vocabulary from the training data.
 As a final result we have to get vocabulary vector for each sentence which gives weight of each word of vocabulary in a sentence For calculating the formula is:
                     `Tf-Idf= Tf * Idf ; where Idf= log(|D|/1+{d:t in d}) `